GRM Consulting

 Approach

-Supporting fair and principled resolution in a modern claims environment
+Supporting fair and principled resolution in a modern claim environment

 When appointed as an umpire, arbiter-neutral, or mediator, my role is not to adjust claims or negotiate settlements — those functions belong exclusively to adjusters under the Act.
 I provide a neutral, independent process that helps parties reach fair, efficient, and legally coherent outcomes.